Simply-man/website-wojtekmeble.pl/README.md

 ```python
 python manage.py runserver
 ```
 and everything should work correctly.
-Congrats you did pretty well.

 ## Displaying Images
 Technologies that i used is called "Fancybox".
 Go here for more information: https://fancyapps.com/fancybox/3/.